-Distribute the pre-assessment.
-Ask participants to place an identifier on the top right corner of the handout.
-State that the same identifier will be used at the conclusion of the training on the post-assessment.
-Remind participants it is not necessary for them to write their name on the pre-/post-assessments.
-Collect the assessments when the activity is completed.
+Place a unique identifier on the top right corner of the pre-assessment.
+The same identifier will be used at the conclusion of the training on the post-assessment.
+It is not necessary for you to write your name on the pre-/post-assessments.